NolanY-Webdev/TutorialGame/README.md

   REASON:

-    I am using a different resolution than he is in the video, by commenting out the tower placement on click code @ (Player.java:44) the game works perfectly fine.
+    I am using a different resolution than he is in the video.
+Click is attempting to place tower immediately upon starting.
+By commenting out the tower placement on click code @ (Player.java:44) the game works perfectly fine.
       - Current background giving funky x/y coords in comparison to game state page
       - sizing differences
       - need to fix tower placement so it is not trying to place a tower in a funky x/y position immediately as game begins